xplodman/Custom-Hide-Price-and-Cart/README.md

 No screenshots are available for this plugin, as it primarily affects the behavior of your WooCommerce store.

-## Frequently Asked Questions

-### Can I customize the appearance of hidden elements?

-Yes, you can customize the appearance of hidden elements by modifying the plugin's code in the `custom-hide-price-and-cart.php` file.
-Please consult the plugin documentation for more information.

-### Is this plugin compatible with the latest version of WooCommerce?

-This plugin is designed to work with WooCommerce.
-However, it's essential to keep both WooCommerce and this plugin up to date to ensure compatibility.

-## Support

-If you encounter any issues or have questions related to this plugin, please reach out to our support team at [support@example.com](mailto:support@example.com).

-## Contribute

-We welcome contributions to improve this plugin.
-If you're interested in contributing, please visit our GitHub repository: [https://github.com/yourusername/custom-hide-price-and-cart](https://github.com/yourusername/custom-hide-price-and-cart)

 ## License

 This plugin is released under the [GNU General Public License v2.0](LICENSE.txt).